Michael Feather – Managing Director

 BA Arch Dip Arch ARB

-To help building owners and occupiers get the best value from their assets, Caroline’s team provide the full range of building consultancy services throughout the lifecycle of a property or estate.
+As a Fellow of the RICS, Caroline leads our building consultancy team in providing the full range of services throughout the lifecycle of a property or estate.

 Darren Bush – Director

 Darren Bush has been a director of Bowman Riley since 2005 and is one of our most experienced leadership team members.

 As a diligent and experienced architect, Darren is adept at managing large-scale roll-out programmes with experience gained from leading the Wm Morrison Supermarkets framework for over two decades.
 He ensures the reliable and quality project delivery to exact client requirements achieved through delivering consistent design excellence.